rajsiddarth/Knn/Readme.md

-# Implementation of K-Nearest Neighbour Algorithm using R and Python
+# Implementation of K-Nearest Neighbour Algorithm

 ## Dataset
 The dataset is provided by a bank with variable descriptions as mentioned below.